Philosophy

 Click Here

-Before the results [from the British expedition in 1919 that confirmed Einsten’s general theory of relativity], a student had asked him what he would feel if the English failed to confirm the deflection of light.
+Before the results [from the 1919 British expedition that confirmed Einstein’s general theory of relativity], a student had asked him what he would feel if the English failed to confirm the deflection of light.
 Einstein’s faith was unshakable.
 If the eclipse proved the theory wrong, “then I would feel sorry for the dear Lord.
 The theory is correct.”
 He was neither bragging nor blasphemous.
 He had hinted at what he meant, or rather he hoped, in a speech given in 1918 to honour Max Planck on his birthday.
 “The longing to behold.... pre-existing harmony,” he said, drove both Planck and (by implication) himself.
 Glimpsing such beauty, Einstein said, turns on a peculiar form of devotion: “The state of mind which enables a man to do work of this kind is akin to that of the religious worshipper or the lover; the daily effort does not originate from a deliberate intention or program, but straight from the heart.”
-A year later, Eddington [who was part of the British expedition] could tell Einstein that his beloved returned his passion.
+A year later, Eddington [who led the British expedition] could tell Einstein that his beloved returned his passion.

 Thomas Levenson (from Einstein in Berlin, 2003)

-Click Here to reach the associated topic for this webpage.
+the associated topic for this webpage.

-For more topics click Here.
+For more topics click HERE.